 - Make self-care easier by acting as a virtual assistant and providing timely medical advice.

 However, technology is only one side of the coin.
-We have welcomed conversational AI solutions in our lives with open arms for activities like playing music and adjusting lights in our living rooms.
+We have welcomed Generative Conversational AI solutions in our lives with open arms for activities like playing music and adjusting lights in our living rooms.
 Will we be able to show the same level of trust when it comes to healthcare chatbots?

 While building futuristic healthcare chatbots, companies will have to think beyond technology.
 They will need to carefully consider various factors that can impact the user adoption of chatbots in the healthcare industry.
 Only then will we be able to unlock the true power of AI-enabled conversational healthcare.